 Lundquist contacted First Homes and learned about their shared equity model that allowed them to sell homes to income qualified buyers for below market rate.

-An income-qualified buyer can then purchase the home and enjoy the traditional benefits of homeownership, including built equity, security, and a sense of community.
+An income-qualified buyer can purchase the home and enjoy the traditional benefits of homeownership, including built equity, security, and a sense of community.

 Through this model, one home can serve countless families who would otherwise be unable to purchase a home.